More Detail Than Standard Analytics

 Finally, ensure your infrastructure immediately honors automated signals demanding privacy, like the Global Privacy Control system, which forces browsers to broadcast an unignorable demand to shut down tracking scripts immediately.

-To immediately verify if your domain is secretly running these aggressive scripts in the background, deploy our Session Replay Detector today.
+To verify whether your domain is running these scripts, use the Session Replay Detector.

 Frequently Asked Questions